 - Grease and flour pan.
 You can use a tube pan or bundt pan.

 - Mix cake mix, pudding mix, oil, water, and eggs.
 Do not over mix.

-- Mix the strusel in a seperate bowl: brown sugar, flour, coconut, cocoa, and melted butter.
-The stusel will be a bit thick and chucky but keep stirring until it's all mixed together.
+- Mix the streusel in a separate bowl: brown sugar, flour, coconut, cocoa, and melted butter.
+The streusel will be a bit thick and chunky but keep stirring until it's all mixed together.

-- Spread 3/4 of the cake batter in a pan then sprinkle in the strusel.
+- Spread 3/4 of the cake batter in a pan then sprinkle in the streusel.